stanford-mast/nn_dataflow/README.md

 NN batch size and word size, register file and global buffer capacity, and the energy cost of all components.

-Finally, the two options, `--solve-loopblocking` and `--hybrid-partition2d`, correspond to the analytical bypass schedule solution, and the hybrid partitioning scheme, in our ASPLOS'17 paper.
+Finally, the two options, `--solve-loopblocking` and `--hybrid-partition`, correspond to the analytical bypass schedule solution, and the hybrid partitioning scheme, in our ASPLOS'17 paper.
 See the paper for details.